Previous Research

 Humanoid Applicable Anthropomorphic Robotic Arm and Hand

 Anthropomorphic robotic arm (supported by Samsung Electronics) is a modular robot applicable for a life-sized humanoid.
-Its design is true to an adult male’s anthropometrics such as length, weight, payload, range of motion and speed.
-Human muscles have an extremely high force density; therefore, in designing a biomimetic robot, the engineering challenge lies in minimizing weight without sacrificing torque, speed, range of motion and degrees of freedom (DoF).
+Its design is true to an adult male’s anthropometrics such as length, weight, payload, range of motion, and speed.
+Human muscles have an extremely high force density; therefore, in designing a biomimetic robot, the engineering challenge lies in minimizing weight without sacrificing torque, speed, range of motion, and degrees of freedom (DoF).
 Using 7 DC motors for the arm and 8 servomotors for the hand, the design focus of the robot is on reducing the weight without losing the minimum DoFs in the joints.
 The robot development was a group effort and my contribution was on the gear trains, the forearm, and cable-driven finger joints.
 In terms of software, the humanoid arm adapts an algorithm to sense and interpret the incoming external force and escapes toward a safe direction.
-In terms of hardware, it is designed for having minimum impact inertia and maintain minimum backlash in the gears.
+In terms of hardware, it is designed to have minimum impact inertia and maintain minimum backlash in the gears.
 Since the prototype completion, Samsung Electronics’ Robotic Research Department has retrieved the arm as a part of their research efforts in autonomous personal robots.

 MUSA: The Kendo Robot

-With MUSA: the Kendo training robot, we present a proficient, cost-effective and intuitive method for motion teaching.
+With MUSA: the Kendo training robot, we present a proficient, cost-effective, and intuitive method for motion teaching.
 This new method utilizes current sensors to determine incoming torques and uses this reading to react with certain Kendo moves.

 We also developed new software to apply this method to a humanoid with intuitive GUI and efficient robot motion trajectory algorithms.